tiliado/nuvola-user-doc-md/content/pages/3.0/explore.md

 ## Notifications with Playback Controls ##

 I hope you are not surprised that Nuvola Player also supports rich notifications with playback actions.
 You can than control playback even from a lock screen.
+Note that rich notifications are **no longer supported in GNOME 3.18**.

  Gallery
 +[Hover mouse over small notification and you will get expanded notification with playback controls.](images/3.0/gnome/gnome_notification_expanded.png|256x192)